 There are a number of ways you can “test” yourself, but the best way to train for mental toughness is in the gym, day after day.

 Here are a few ways to can build mental strength in the gym.

 The Roman Legionnaires would routinely be required to carry around 13kg (~28lbs) of weapons, armor, and equipment over long marches (35+ miles per day) and into battle.

 The modern-day airborne infantryman in Afghanistan may carry up to 58kg (~127lbs) in external load depending on the mission and travel hundreds of miles on their feet over the course of a deployment

-However, you carry a gym bag, occasionally, to your car…
+You carry a gym bag, with a padded strap, occasionally, to your car…

 Although we are no longer required to carry 20-100+ pounds of crap everywhere we go it doesn’t mean we can’t build our bodies and our minds by getting back to our roots as warriors.